 Each year over 200 scholarships are awarded to TCC students.
 Money is provided by friends of the TCC Foundation to help students pay for tuition, books, fees, and in some instances, supplies.
-More information about TCC Foundation scholarships is at tacomacc.edu/foundationscholarships.
+More information about TCC Foundation scholarships is at tacomacc.edu/costs-admission/ scholarships-funding/scholarships.

 There are also external scholarships available to all TCC students.
 An information board listing scholarships is maintained in Bldg.
-14 and online at tacomacc.edu/costsandaid/typesofaid/scholarships/externalscholarships.
+14 and online at tacomacc.edu/costs-admission/ scholarships-funding/additional scholarship_opportunities.
 The posted information summarizes scholarship criteria and the application process.